ICT-Infer/timelog/README.md

 and the data representation may change.
 Anything else not covered by the above requirement may change as well.

-In other words; django-timelog is already ready for use but keep in mind that if you're planning on doing any integration work prior to release 1.0.0, breakage may occur.
+In other words; timelog-core is already ready for use but keep in mind that if you're planning on doing any integration work prior to release 1.0.0, breakage may occur.